DcRonan/Tic-Tac-Toe/README.md

 **Tic Tac Toe** is a game that involves having 2 players against one another and to win you will need to either get your nought **O** or cross **X** in a line of 3.

+If you prefer to get quicker access to the game, then please click the button on the 'Live Demo' section!

 ### Steps

 ```